 - The first day of this course is typically spent in Squamish, BC to review rock skills, rope techniques and introduce rescue basics.

 The actual location of the Alpine portion of this course will be decided one week prior to the course start date, as there are many variables that need to be considered, including weather, snow conditions, previous experience of the group, and road conditions.

-For the 2019 season most Alpine Skills Courses will be conducted in the Spearhead Range behind Blackcomb Mountain out of Whistler, BC.
+For the 2022 season most Alpine Skills Courses will be conducted in the Spearhead Range behind Blackcomb Mountain out of Whistler, BC.
 This is an excellent venue for this level of training, providing quick access to alpine objectives and large glaciers.
 The access is via the Gondola on Blackcomb Mountain and is an additional fee (2022 lift access fees are still to be determined)

 Each of our Alpine and Mountaineering programs are taught by some of the best climbers and Guides in Canada.
 All are certified by the Association of Canadian Mountain Guides (ACMG) and each one has a passion for teaching that will inspire you in your climbing pursuits.

 Visit Guides and Instructors Page for complete details and background on each of our Guide Team.

 - The following is a brief possible schedule for the Canada West Mountain School 6-day Alpine Skills course.
 Many different variables (such as weather, snow conditions, group experience levels, etc) influence the actual day-to-day schedule and the order in which topics are presented, so the following should be considered a general outline only.

 All of the course planning will take place by phone, email and/or in person at our office in the weeks and days leading up to the course.
 You will receive a comprehensive package after you have registered, detailing all of the critical areas to plan and prepare for.
 Areas covered are equipment, pre-course training, menu planning, logistics and weather.

 Meet in Squamish - Preparation and tone setting (2 hours)